Stalking the Elusive Retained Recruiter

 Date a Few Recruiters.
 Marry One.
 “Date” a few of the recruiters you’ve targeted before selecting the one retained search partner you want to cultivate for life.
 Make sure the retained executive recruiter deserves your trust and is incredibly discreet.
 Seek a retained search partner whose advice is so brilliant and filled with insight you suspect that person is actually smarter than you.
 You want a recruiter capable of serving as a trusted partner and advisor for the remainder of your career.

 Get to Know Your Retained Recruiter.
 Being an executive recruiter is a little like being a shrink.
 We listen to candidates all day long.
 It rarely works the other way around.
 So one way to get a recruiter’s attention is to turn the tables.
 Take a little time to get to know the recruiter.
 Ask them questions and then really listen.
-What they share will inform your thinking around what you can to to pay it forward to support the recruiter’s success as he/she supports yours.
+What they share will inform your thinking around what you can to pay it forward to support the recruiter’s success as he/she supports yours.

 Become a “Friend of The Firm”.
-Cultivating a relationships with a retained executive recruiter is not about trading favors — quid pro quo.
+Cultivating a relationship with a retained executive recruiter is not about trading favors — quid pro quo.
 We can’t shoehorn you into the position of your dreams if the client doesn’t want you.
 You can’t promise to use us or recommend us for every executive search that comes your way.
 However, for the relationship to flourish, it must be mutually beneficial.
 Friends of the Firm foster goodwill by making thoughtful gestures that demonstrate their loyalty.
 They send the recruiter a quick email with a link to a relevant article or industry report.
 They share industry intelligence and insight.
 They regularly refer potential clients and executive searches.
 They know the more they help their retained search partner prosper, the more they help themselves.
 It is a circle of virtue.
 The book Never Eat Alone is a great primer on ways to support the success of those with whom you network.
 Retained search is, at its core, a relationship-driven business.
 Most of our business comes through referral from “friends of the firm”.

 Play the Long Game.
 While executives want to get close to retained executive recruiters whenever they’re ready to make a move, savvy executives keep us close, regardless.
 Retained recruiters — the really good ones — are friends with benefits of a different kind.
 We help senior executives build top performing teams.
 We serve as trusted advisors and confidants.
 Because we are incredibly well connected, we frequently broker lucrative deals and valuable introductions.
 Our introductions to venture capitalists frequently result in funding.
 We facilitate M&A and private equity investment.
 We regularly serve as executive coaches — helping senior leaders weigh options and sort through priorities.
 We help them navigate inevitable crises that business throws our way — we have access to the best lawyers, accountants, and assorted fixers.
 In all these ways, we function as success magnifiers.
 However, we only do it for select “friends of the firm”.